 In 2013, ICDP training in cooperation with Plan started to take place in 86 communities of Baja Verapz.
 The plan is to reach 1720 families.

 ICDP reached 24 000 children in Guatemala by the end of 2013.

-Since 2016 Julio Martinez has been giving ICDP training to students at the university (Universidad de San Carlos) as part of a course in neuroscience.
+Since 2016 and ongoing, Julio Martinez has been giving ICDP training to students at the university (Universidad de San Carlos) as part of a course in neuroscience.
 He runs the Neuroscience and Educationcourse course for students and in that course he has included the ICDP methodology.
 After attending the ICDP course, each student has to apply the ICDP programme in practice by working with a group comprised of 5 families.

 In addition to his work at university and upon invitation from school education supervisors, Julio has also been giving training in ICDP to primary school teachers.